codycarter1763/DIY-Dallas-Rangemaster-Guitar-Pedal/README.md

 ![NPN Rangemaster Photo Schematic](https://github.com/user-attachments/assets/274c27b1-f66e-4340-8639-237044abe555)

 ## NPN Dallas Rangemaster with Pull Down Resistors and Fuzz Switch
-- Added pull down resitors and input capacitor switch
+- Added pull down resistors and input capacitor switch
 - Pull down resistors added for reduced electric noise and useability with other pedals
-- The switching of input capacitors changes the frequency response of the pedal, making the Rangemaster more versitile.
+- The switching of input capacitors changes the frequency response of the pedal, making the Rangemaster more versatile.
 This is the same mod used in Tony Iommi of Black Sabbath's Rangemaster pedal
 ![NPN Rangemaster With Pull Down Resistors and Fuzz Switch](https://github.com/user-attachments/assets/7ab12ce3-b1fd-4c44-8157-ac07448587ef)